DataGrip/mongo-jdbc-driver/README.md

 # MongoDb JDBC Driver

-This is an open source JDBC Driver for MongoDb used inside [DbSchema](http://www.dbschema.com) Database Designer.
+This is an open source JDBC Driver for MongoDb.
+We implemented this for use with [DbSchema](http://www.dbschema.com) Tool, but we make it available for everybody who needs a JDBC driver.
+The driver can execute native MongoDb queries and use the JDBC standards.

 DbSchema is an interactive diagram designer with relational data explorer, visual query builder, random data generator, forms and reports and many other tools.

 ## Download Binary